sanger-pathogens/remove_blocks_from_aln/README.md

 ======================
 remove_blocks_from_aln is a tool to mask, remove or keep regions in an alignment.
 The regions are defined in an EMBL style tab-delimited file.

+###Installation
+Download the latest release from this github repository, or clone the repository.
+Then run the tests:

+    python setup.py test

+If the tests all pass, install:

+    python setup.py install

 ###Usage
 remove_block_from_aln.py [options]